Glought/S.O.S.D.C/README.md

   Simple On Screen Death Counter(S.O.S.D.C) Increments a number when a hotkey is press to a txt file.
   Copyright 2014 ThoughtsOfGlought

-  This file is part of Simple On Screen Death Counter(S.O.S.D.C).
   Simple On Screen Death Counter(S.O.S.D.C) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or